Felixel42/mongodb-indexes-sneak-preview/demo/README.md

 - create on amenities
 - query TV
 - query TV and Washer
-- add new field to amenities (Beer)
+- add new field tbaby shao amenities (Beer)
 - query for it (with explain)